 Electrical machines are highly efficient; the electrical losses reach however such high levels that the produced losses must be removed.
-The winding resistance is temperature dependant, and accordingly an improvement of the cooling would bring about a decrease in the copper losses.
-Due to the high material costs, it is desirable to use this to its limit: through a more efficient cooling process the current density can be increased and as a result the same machine size can reach a higher power.
+The winding resistance is temperature dependent, and accordingly, an improvement of the cooling would bring about a decrease in the copper losses.
+Due to the high material costs, it is desirable to use this to its limit: through a more efficient cooling process the current density can be increased the same machine size can reach a higher power.

 Cooling circuit of an ALSTOM air-cooled generator